kcobos/SIGA-Cloud/README.md

 - **jcajka/fedora-golang**: non official image without any user.
   - [normal](https://github.com/jcajka/fedora-golang/blob/master/f25/Dockerfile).
 Uncompressed size: 516 MB

-So, the best option to build an image for that project is from *golang:alpine* image due it is official and it is the smallest.
+So, the best option to build an image for that project is from *golang:alpine* image due it is official, it has the latest language version and it is the smallest.
 It is even used in [docker examples](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds).
+[Read more image comparison here](https://github.com/kcobos/Ejercicios-CC/blob/master/Tema3/Comparacion_imagenes.md).

 Due this image is for testing, we cannot optimize the image because we cannot do a [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds) build.